 - 1. A "term" employee is one who is hired to fill a position for a specified duration.
-The duration of a term position will be no less than six (6) months and no greater than eighteen (18) months.
-Term employees are covered under the terms and conditions of this Collective Agreement, except Article 7, and are eligible for health and welfare benefits as provided by the company benefit plans as permanent employees. - 2.
+The duration of a term position will be no less than six (6) months and no greater than twenty-four (24) months.
+The duration of a term position may be extended by agreement of the Union.
+Term employees are covered under the terms and conditions of this Collective Agreement, except Article 7, and are eligible for health a welfare benefits as provided by the company benefit plans as permanent employees. - 2.
 A "temporary" employee is one hired to perform project or replacement work for a period of less than six (6) months.
-Temporary employees are covered under the terms and conditions of this Collective Agreement, except Article 7, but are not eligible for health and welfare benefits as provided by the company benefit plans.

-Co-op students will be designated as temporary employees regardless of the duration of their assignment.
-Co-op students must be enrolled in an educational institution's work experience program with a work duration maximum of one (1) year.

-- 3. Article 6 & 7 does not apply to term and temporary employees and therefore they do not have seniority for promotions, transfer and career development or layoff. - 4.
-Term and temporary employees if hired permanent will have their vacation calculation date adjusted to include previous full time equivalent service. - 5.
+Temporary employees are covered under the terms and conditions of this Collective Agreement, except Article 7, but are not eligible for health and welfare benefits as provided by the company benefit plans. - Co-op students will be designated as temporary employees regardless of the duration of their assignment.
+Co-op students must be enrolled in an educational institution's work experience program with a work duration maximum of one (1) year. - 3.
+Article 6 & 7 does not apply to term and temporary employees and therefore they do not have seniority for promotions, transfer and career development or layoff. - 4.
+Term and temporary employees if hired permanent will have their vacation calculation date adjusted to include previous full-time equivalent service. - 5.
 Term and temporary employees may be "called-out" to work overtime if there are no qualified permanent employees available.